 How Many Sleep Stages Are There?

 - Stage 4 is a type of sleep known as rapid eye movement (REM) sleep.
-It's also known as active sleep.
+It can be referred to as active sleep.

 The American Academy of Sleep Medicine used to recognize five stages of sleep, but sleep was redefined to four stages in 2007.